lmorchard/blog.lmorchard.com/posts/2021-04-26-big-sonic-heaven-spy/index.md

 ## I miss the age of Mashups

-Oh, but wait.
-Why build a playlist by hand?
+With [this new streaming station][big sonic heaven], though, I noticed that the website added [a "Recently Played" widget][recently-played].
+I could watch that to expand my old playlist with new music.
+But, oh wait: Why build a playlist by hand?
 I can make a robot do it for me!

+Some things occurred to me:

 1. Spotify has an API that includes [search][spotify-api-search] and [playlist management][spotify-api-playlists]
 1. I am [well versed in the ways of web scraping][scraping].

-Along with all this nostalgia about Big Sonic Heaven, I kind of miss [the Age of Web 2.0 Mashups from 2006 or so][web20-mashups].
+Along with all this audio nostalgia, I also kind of miss [the Age of Web 2.0 Mashups from 2006 or so][web20-mashups].
 So, I decided to spend a little time tinkering.

-[What I came up with is a big hairball of JavaScript][bsh-scraper] which does the following every minute or so:
+What I came up with is [a big hairball of JavaScript][bsh-scraper].
+It does the following every minute or so:

 1. [loads the contents of a Spotify playlist into memory](https://github.com/lmorchard/bsh-now-playing-scraper/blob/6495dd737a196498b2d82e745d58cef8006e1b81/scrape-now-playing-into-playlist.js#L26)
 1. [fetches the Big Sonic Heaven "Recently Played" widget](https://github.com/lmorchard/bsh-now-playing-scraper/blob/6495dd737a196498b2d82e745d58cef8006e1b81/scrape-now-playing-into-playlist.js#L51)